stackify/stackify-api-php/src/Stackify/Log/Monolog/README.md

 stackify-log-monolog
 ================

-Apache log4php appender for sending log messages and exceptions to Stackify.
+Monolog handler for sending log messages and exceptions to Stackify.
-Apache log4php >= 2.2.0 is supported.
+Monolog >= 1.1.0 is supported.

 Errors and Logs Overview:
 http://docs.stackify.com/m/7787/l/189767